 - Post photos of the event to your social media channels.

 - Post the press release about the event on your website.

 - Share or post any articles by the media about the event on your social media.

 - Tag @offenderwatch and use the hashtag #safevirtualneighborhood on your posts.

-STEP SIX: Extend Your Safety Program with Social Media
+STEP SIX: Promote Your Safety Program on Social Media

 Your agency likely already has an ongoing social media program.
 Each month we provide content you can share on your social media channels.